MLL330 - Health Law

 |Enrolment modes:||Trimester 3: Burwood (Melbourne), Cloud (online)|

 Cloud (online) students will engage with online lectures, multi-media and other resources presented in ten modules (averaging 2 hours of content per module plus readings) which can be undertaken intensively or spread out.
-They will also engage with related seminar/workshop activities independently and collaboratively online (to the equivalent of 24 hours of engagement with such activities),
+They will also engage with related seminar/workshop activities independently and collaboratively online (to the equivalent of 24 hours of engagement with such activities), including a minimum of 3 hours of scheduled online seminars.

 This unit focuses on a wide range of contemporary issues in health law.
 It includes consideration of matters relevant to the provision of health services including the regulation of health professionals, informed consent, medical negligence, health information, and access to health care and medicines.
 It also examines how the law responds to the ethical, legal, and social issues raised by existing and emerging health technologies, and relevant to pre-conception, pregnancy and birth, throughout the life course, and end-of life decision making.